-Personal pronouns are words that substitute for names of entities in discourse.
-They have a connective role, stitching together a DISCOURSE in which a full name or identification of an entity is mentioned in one message, and a later message in the same DISCOURSE uses a PRONOUN as a reference to the full name of the previously mentioned entity.
+PERSONAL PRONOUNS are words that substitute for names of entities in discourse.
+They have a connective role, stitching together a discourse in which a full name or identification of an entity is mentioned in one message, and a later message in the same discourse uses a pronoun as a reference to the full name of the previously mentioned entity.
 In decoding the MESSAGE, the receiver must associate the PRONOUN with the previously mentioned entity by matching semantic attributes of the entity with those encoded in the PRONOUN.

 For example, in the previous narrative, the sentence, "Then the man turned around and left, but the woman shook her head and smiled sadly" could equally well have been encoded as, "Then he turned around and left, but she shook her head and smiled sadly."
-The pronouns link the narrative by refering to semantic attributes given in the previous sentence: "man" and "he" share the semantic attribute of male gender; "woman" and "she" likewise share female gender.
+The Pronouns link the narrative by refering to semantic attributes given in the previous sentence: "man" and "he" share the semantic attribute of male gender; "woman" and "she" likewise share female gender.
 Pronouns work in this context because singular English Pronouns encode for gender, and the two participants are of different genders.
 If the participants had been of the same gender, the use of Pronouns (both "he" or both "she") would have left the meaning ambiguous.

-Other attributes encoded in English Pronouns include Number (singular-plural), animacy (living-unliving), and sentence Role (actor-object-possessive).
-Not all attributes are encoded in all English Pronouns: singular has gender and animacy ('he-she-it') but plural does not ('they' serves for all).
-In contrast, NN preserves all encoded attributes in all forms, extending the usefulness of Pronouns and Articles by providing more distinctive attributes with which to link a discourse.
+Other attributes encoded in English PRONOUNS include NUMBER (singular-plural), ANIMACY (living-unliving), and sentence ROLE (actor-object-possessive).
+Not all attributes are ENCODED in all English PRONOUNS: singular has gender and animacy ('he-she-it') but plural does not ('they' serves for all).
+In contrast, NN preserves all encoded attributes in all forms, extending the usefulness of PRONOUNS and ARTICLES by providing more distinctive attributes with which to link a DISCOURSE.

 However, two characteristics of NN ARTICLES and PRONOUNS vary from many natural language characteristics of related word classes: First, NN does not encode gender in any of these words; and also, ARTICLES are optional.
-Full description and analysis of ARTICLES and PRONOUNS is found in the chapter on Deictics.
+Full description and analysis of ARTICLES and PRONOUNS is found in Chapter 7, "Deictics".